jdominguez198/aws-clusters/eks-nginx-controller/README.md

 - Non-root AWS user with enough credentials
 - [EKS Cluster](../eks-cluster) up and working
-- You should have a set of Elastic IPs first (you can do it following [Elastic IP](../elastic-ip) instructions.
-Then use the name used to set the Terraform variable `STATIC_IP_NAME`.
+- You should have a set of Elastic IPs first (you can do it following [Elastic IP](../elastic-ip) instructions).
+Then use the name used to set the Terraform variable `ELASTIC_IP_NAME`.

 ## Getting Started